A little bit about us...

 Article from the Lisvane Link

-On a very humid Saturday afternoon in June they entertained families and friends at the annual Lisvane Fete, part of the two-week Lisvane Festival, on Heol Y Delyn field, where they sang a few songs as a taster for their annual concert the following Wednesday, June 25.
+On a very humid Saturday afternoon in June we entertained families and friends at the annual Lisvane Fete, part of the two-week Lisvane Festival, on Heol Y Delyn field, where we sang a few songs as a taster for our annual concert the following Wednesday, June 25.

 Mr Blue Sky seemed a very apt song to start, whereas Singin in the Rain was perhaps more of a hope, after the sweltering heat of the week!